GridTools/gt4py/docs/GDPs/gdp-0002-regions.rst

 Motivation and Scope
 --------------------

-Numerical models, especially finite difference methods, commonly have specialized computation near boundaries to facilitate boundary conditions or grid-specific requirements.
+Numerical models, especially finite difference methods, commonly have specialized computation near boundaries to facilitate boundary conditions or other grid-specific requirements.
-We are developing a weather model on the cubed-sphere multi-block structured grid, and have many stencils that require such specific treatment on and near the structured block boundaries.
+We are developing a weather model on a cubed-sphere multi-block structured grid, and have many stencils that require such specific treatment on and near the structured block boundaries.

 We are currently working around the lack of a first-class feature by using the ``domain`` and ``origin`` keyword arguments to stencil calls, but doing so leads to inefficient code that is difficult for model developers to read.
 To illustrate the need for such a feature, consider a snippet of the model that computes a variable ``ub`` different based on location in the grid: